Do LLMs Judge Distantly Supervised Named Entity Labels Well? Constructing the JudgeWEL Dataset: Evaluation

 Table \ref{tab:model-agreement} presents the agreement between each LLM and the human annotator consensus.
 For each model, we report the absolute number of matching labels and Cohen’s $\kappa$ as a measure of inter-rater reliability, alongside the inter-annotator agreement between humans for reference.

 Overall, \texttt{GPT-5-mini} and \texttt{GPT-5} produce the exact same output, and clearly outperform all other systems, reaching a $\kappa$ value of 0.62, approaching the level of human inter-annotator agreement at 0.66.
 This indicates that high-end proprietary models can understand Luxembourgish text and capture the fine-grained cues that distinguish well-annotated from inconsistent examples.
 The fact that the smaller model produces the same output as the larger model also has significant cost implications, as the former cost roughly \$25 to annotate the entire pre-filtered set of 74k sentences, while the latter would have cost around \$180.
 Among the open-weight systems, \texttt{GPT-OSS-120B} and \texttt{Mistral-Medium-3.1} perform comparatively well, showing moderate and stable alignment with human judgements.
-The \texttt{command-a-03-2025} model, representing the new generation of instruction-tuned commercial LLMs, achieves slightly lower agreement but remains consistent across samples, suggesting solid comprehension but a less decisive evaluative behaviour.
+The \texttt{command-a-03-2025} model achieves slightly lower agreement but remains consistent across samples, suggesting solid comprehension but a less decisive evaluative behaviour.
 By contrast, \texttt{Gemma-3-27B-IT} and \texttt{LLaMA-3.3-8B-Instruct} exhibit near-zero or negative correlation with human ratings, confirming that instruction tuning alone does not ensure evaluative reliability in smaller open-weight systems.